-3. After configuring the ports of a 10/100 Ethernet POD ("Configuring an Ethernet Port" on page 4-7), you can configure the Native LAN Service (NLS) by choosing the Service Management button in the Configure Ethernet Port window.
+After configuring the ports of a 10/100 Ethernet POD, as described in "Configuring an Ethernet Port" on page 4-5, you can configure the Native LAN Service (NLS) by choosing the Service Management button in the Configure Ethernet Port window.
 The Native LAN Service (NLS) Groups window appears (see Figure 5-8).